SeanPurvis/sword-java/README.md

 Notes
 ---

+- Currently, the only committed code that has been added to the Dropwizard archetype are POJO Database Table Representations.
-Naming conventions of MySQL tables have to remain the same until a large scale database migration can take place.
+- Naming conventions of MySQL tables have to remain the same until a large scale database migration can take place.
 At this time, that is not possible.
 11/9/2017